Supply Chain Management

 The course will be divided into several modules focusing on the main steps in a typical Predictive Analytics project:

 - Translation of a business problem to a set of ‘analytical” questions.
 This involves identifying the key elements of the analytical study to be conducted (unit of the analysis, data to be measured, evaluation of results, implementation issues)

 - Acquisition, cleaning and transformation of data using SQL-type tools

 - Conducting preliminary exploratory analysis using descriptive tools, as well as data visualization and dimensionality reduction techniques

 - Identifying and applying appropriate analytical models.
 We will use a variety of tools, ranging from multiple and logistic regression to decision trees, random forests, boosting and regularization methods, clustering, neural networks, and other tools.

 - Effective communication of analytical findings to business managers.

 The class builds on skills acquired in first-year courses on Statistics, Data and Models.
-It is one of the core courses for the Predictive Analytics major.
-While this course is an excellent complement to MGT2408: Analytics for decision-making, the latter is not a pre-requisite – all analytical techniques employed will be introduced within the course.
+It is one of the core courses for the Management Analytics major.
+While this course is an excellent complement to Modeling and Optimization for Decision Making (another core course), the latter is not a pre-requisite – all analytical techniques employed will be introduced within the course.
 We will discuss applications of analytical techniques to business issues drawn from many functional areas, including marketing, operations, strategy, etc.